Roof leaks can be such a pain.

 Flashing is a piece of metal that protects valleys and any spot where the roof meets a vertical surface, such as walls and dormers.
 If damaged or dislodged by strong winds, this could leave the breaks in the roof exposed, causing a leaking roof.
 Timely repairs can help mitigate leaks caused by flashing issues.

 CRACKED RUBBER BOOTS

 Plumbing vents and anything that protrudes from the roof requires a rubber “boot.”
 These work like flashing by protecting the area where it meets the roof.
-Continued exposure to outside conditions will eventually crack the rubber boot (causing a leak) and will need to be replaced.
+Continued exposure to outside conditions will eventually crack the rubber boot (causing a leak) and it will need to be replaced.
 Regular maintenance and timely repairs help identify these problems and prevent roof leaks.